faded-giant/AA-waste-water-monitor/README.md

 `<name>` must be EXACTLY the same as it appears in the .csv header.

 ### Stale Data Detection
-The monitor can detect if new data isnt coming in:
+The monitor can detect if new data isn't coming in:
 ```yaml
 remote_response_threshold:
   duration: <minutes until data is "stale">